hwangy/DistributedWireProtocols/README.md

 4. Undelivered and delivered messages.

 ### The Client
-On stratup, `ClientGRPC` asks the user for the Server IP address, then connects on port `Constants.API_PORT`.
+On startup, `ClientGRPC` asks the user for the Server IP address, then connects on port `Constants.API_PORT`.
 After a `CREATE ACCOUNT` or `LOGIN` request is sent and a response received, the client takes the port assigned by the server and launches a MessageReceiver service on which to receive incoming messages.